HasturDev/beyondmd-test/README.md

 ./start/start.bat
 ```
 and the file will check for you.
 This is a work in progress and might not tell you if the proper npm packages are installed

-Ansible will not be able to install with this system because fcntl is not supported on windows systems
+Also Ansible will not be able to install with this system because fcntl is not supported on windows systems so if you wish to run this on the ansible side, you will have to use WSL

 - For Debian/Ubuntu systems, use:
 ```